 - Better mental health such as increased self-esteem and less social isolation

-For more information on the benefits of Tai Chi for seniors, see the following published articles from Dr. Fuzhong Li:
+For more information about Tai Chi for seniors, see the following articles:

 Tai Chi Classes

-If you are interested in attending a class view the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) listings to see classes available in Oregon and SW Washington.
+If you are interested in attending a class view the map of Senior Fitness Classes in Oregon / SW Washington (includes Tai Chi, Stepping On and Otago).
 The classes are subject to change, so please contact the facility for current information.

 Tai Chi: Moving for Better Balance Instructor Certification

-To become a certified Tai Chi: Moving for Better Balance instructor visit the website of Suman Sensei Barkhas (Tai Chi Yoga Center).
+To become a certified Tai Chi: Moving for Better Balance instructor see contact information below.